coderolls/coderolls-blog/_posts/java-programs/2023-11-12-check-if-two-multidimensional-arrays-are-equal.md

 ---
 layout: post
-title: "Java Program To Check If Two Multidimensional Arrays Are Equal"
+title: "Java Program To Check Whether Two Multidimensional Arrays Are Equal"
 author: gaurav
 categories: [Java Programs, Array]
 toc: true
-description: "In this tutorial, we will see a Java program to check if two multidimensional arrays are equal or not."
+description: "In this tutorial, we will see a Java program to check whether two multidimensional  arrays are equal or not."
 ---

-In this tutorial, we will see a Java program to check if two multidimensional  arrays are equal or not.
+In this tutorial, we will see a Java program to check whether two multidimensional  arrays are equal or not.

-To check if two multidimensional  arrays are equal or not, we can use the `Arrays.deepEquals()` method.
+To check whether two multidimensional  arrays are equal or not, we can use the `Arrays.deepEquals()` method.

 **Java Program**